hl2guide/AdGuard-Home-AIO-List/README.md

 # AdGuard-Home-AIO-List

-An All-In-One AdGuard Home blocklist and allowlist.
+An All-In-One AdGuard Home blocklist and allowlist generated locally on your PC using Python.

-Version: 0.1.24 (Beta 4)
+Version: 0.1.25

-Updated (AEST): 2024-04-17 03:23:56PM
+Updated (AEST): 2024-05-16 02:41:49PM

 ## Repo Status

 - Written in **Python** it now has been updated for 2024 and have new lists added
-- I attempted and tested using **GitHub Codespaces** and **github LFS** but moved away from both due to filesize restrictions
-- **BETA version 4** is now available for testing, please report all issues here on GitHub
-- Currently around **1.1 million unique rules** are included
+- Currently around **1.2 million unique rules** are included
-- The blocklist will make AdGuard Home's RAM usage increase to around **229MB**
+- The blocklist will make AdGuard Home's RAM usage increase to around **330MB**
 - Do not use these lists on older hardware with fewer than **4 CPU cores** or **IOT** devices
 - Be prepared to make your own whitelist additions within AdGuard Home, depending on your needs
+- I attempted and tested using **GitHub Codespaces** and **github LFS** but moved away from both due to filesize restrictions

 ## Included Blocklists